thekosmix/wanderindia.blog/_posts/2019-08-17-places-to-visit-in-junagadh-gujarat.md

 ---
 layout: post
-title:  "Junagadh, Gujrat"
+title:  "Junagadh, Gujarat"
 author: sid
 categories: [ Zoo, Wild Animals ]
 image: assets/images/junagadh.webp
 rating: 4
-tags: [Gujrat]
+tags: [Gujarat]
 ---
 Junagadh is a city in the western Indian state of Gujarat.
 Mahabat Maqbara is the huge 19th-century mausoleum of a local ruler, which showcases intricate Indo-Islamic architectural details.
 Uparkot Fort, founded around 300 BC, has city views from its ramparts.
 Within the fort are the stone-cut stepwells Adi Kadi Vav and Navghan Kuwo, plus Buddhist caves.
 To the west, Darbar Hall Museum is housed in a former palace.